volynsal/Technical-Analysis/README.md

 6) LONG STOCKS AT MINUS TWO TIMES AVERAGE TRUE RANGE(ATR)

+My API Key is provided if you are interesting in cloning the repository and trying out some test calls.
 For any questions or concerns, please contact volynsal@gmail.com.